openmessaging/openmessaging.github.io/docs/benchmarks/kafka.md

 You'll also need to have [Maven](https://maven.apache.org/install.html) installed.

 ## Create local artifacts
+> The current Kafka client version is `2.8.1`.
+In order to downgrade it edit the `./driver-kafka/pom.xml` file.

 Once you have the repo cloned locally, you can create all the artifacts necessary to run the benchmarks with a single Maven command: